carbonblack/tau-tools/remediation/MS-ADV200006/README.md

 ## Recommendation

-CB Recommends following Microsofts mitigations to disable ATMFT on Windows 8.1 and below using either the rename or registry method provided by Microsoft.
+CB Recommends following Microsoft's mitigations to disable ATMFT on Windows 8.1 and below using either the rename or registry method provided by Microsoft.

 ## Summary